SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

     - The back button must be styled using only native MUI props and be visually consistent with Material Design best practices.
     - The back button must not appear on other pages or in the header.
 - **Structure:**
+  - Feature-based architecture:
+    - `src/features/` - Contains feature-specific folders (e.g., randomTeamGenerator, pointsCounter)
+    - `src/pages/` - Contains page components
+    - `src/shared/` - Contains shared components, hooks, utilities, and assets
-  - Each main tool (Random Team Generator, Points Counter, etc.) is a separate feature/project
+  - Each main tool (Random Team Generator, Points Counter, etc.) is a separate feature/project in its own directory
   - Landing page (main) lists all tools as primary navigation/entry points
   - Footer must include copyright, navigation, social, and support links
 - **Hosting:**